-The Center for Young Women’s Health report that vaginismus is a reflexive action.
+The Center for Young Women’s Health reports that vaginismus is a reflexive action.
 It generally happens when someone is trying to place something into the vagina.

-Anyone with vaginismus may, therefore, experience pain during pelvic examinations, sexual intercourse, or when inserting a tampon.
+Therefore, anyone with vaginismus may experience pain during pelvic examinations, sexual intercourse, or when inserting a tampon.

 Researchers do not know the exact cause of vaginismus.
 It may be related to previous pain or discomfort from any of the following:

 - inserting a tampon for the first time

 - a pelvic examination

 A person should consult a doctor if vibrating sensations in or around the vagina become more frequent or intense.

 People may also inform the doctor if the sensations are alongside other symptoms, such as:

 - pain during intercourse or from inserting a tampon